chrisrichardson/git-novice/_episodes/04-changes.md

 {: .output}

-Git now knows that it's supposed to keep track of `mars.txt`, but it hasn't recorded these changes as a commit yet.
+Git now knows that it's supposed to keep track of `mars.txt`, but it hasn't recorded these changes as being final yet.
-To get it to do that,
-we need to run one more command:
+To get it to do that, we need to run one more command:

 ~~~
 $ git commit -m "Start notes on Mars as a base"